neocruiser/neocruiser.github.io/static/bassim-academic-cv.md

 - Supervision in statistics for Guangchen Liu (PhD, University of Vermont) *Winter 2015*

-- LaTeX tutor for Anne-Sophie Sainte Marie (MSc, University of Quebec) *2013*
+- LaTeX tutor for Anne-Sophie Ste-Marie (MSc, University of Quebec) *2013*

 - Supervision in genomics for Camille Lacroix (PhD, University of Western Brittany) *2012*